 investment plan at least once a year.

-Start with a review of your financial situation and goals.
+Start by reviewing your financial situation and goals.
+Perhaps

-Perhaps your circumstances have changed.
-Have there been any
+your circumstances have changed.
+Have there been any births,

-births, deaths, marriages, sickness or career changes in your life?
+deaths, marriages, sickness or career changes in your life?
+Life

-Life events may mean some goals are no longer relevant.
-You may
+events may mean some goals are no longer relevant.
+You may have to

 If your goals change, you may have to re-jig your strategies